 What if you have a keyword strategy but you’re not ranking in Google?

 Poor search engine rankings are bad news for any small business owner.
 Just like a shop hidden down a dark, unknown alley is unlikely to get any trade, it’s almost impossible for your website to generate revenue if people can’t find it.

-If you think your keyword strategy could be letting your website down, below we have listed some of the most common mistakes people tend to make and how to find the phrases that are really going to help your site get seen by your target audience.
+If you think your keyword strategy could be letting your website down, below I‘ve listed some of the most common mistakes people tend to make and how to find the phrases that are really going to help your site get seen by your target audience.

 One of the most common reasons websites fail to rank is because they’ve targeted search terms that already have a huge amount of competition.
 The more competitive your keywords are, the harder it will be for your website to feature highly in search engine results pages.

 If competition for a particular keyword is high, search engines will always favour stronger websites.
 A number of factors will be considered including:

 - Outbound links

 - On-site SEO (for example: content, links and meta data)

 - Off-site SEO (for example: social media activity and the quality of your inbound links)